Trimester 1 commencing students: 1 year over 3 consecutive trimesters, or part-time equivalent

 Work integrated learning

 You have the opportunity to undertake hands-on experience in a variety of sporting environments.
 These may vary from local, state or national sporting organisations, elite and semi-elite sporting clubs and state and national institutes of sport.
-The roles can involve sport science, performance analyst, strength and conditioning, and high performance sport management.

 Fees and scholarships